WAR OF ATTRITION TARGETS ABORTION CLINICS NATIONWIDE

-Washington DC -- Eleanor Smeal, national feminist leader and one of the nation's leading experts on anti-abortion terrorism, released the results of the Feminist Majority Foundation's annual National Clinic Violence Survey Report, the most comprehensive study of anti-abortion violence in the United States and its territories.
-The 1997 National Clinic Violence Survey also includes a five-year analysis of trends in anti-abortion violence.
+Eleanor Smeal, national feminist leader and one of the nation's leading experts on anti-abortion terrorism, today released the results of the Feminist Majority Foundation's sixth annual National Clinic Violence Survey Report, the most comprehensive study of anti-abortion violence in the United States.

-The 1997 survey shows that in the first seven months of 1997, 24.8% of clinics experienced one or more forms of severe violence including blockades, invasions, bomb threats, and bombings, arson threats and arsons, chemical attacks, death threats, and stalking.
-This percentage is slightly down from 27.6% in 1996 and sharply down from its high mark 51.9% in 1994.
-Severe violence still plagues about 25% of clinics nationwide, and is becoming more concentrated.
+The 1998 survey shows that in the first seven months of 1998, 22.2% of clinics experienced one or more forms of severe violence including blockades, invasions, bomb threats, and bombings, arson threats and arsons, chemical attacks, death threats, and stalking.
+This percentage is slightly down from 24.8% in 1997 and sharply down from its high mark 51.9% in 1994.

 Smeal explained, "We are encouraged by the impact of improved law enforcement response in reducing clinic violence.
 Working together, we have won major battles to protect clinics and have dramatically reduced the proportion of clinics that experience day to day violence and harassment.
 We call upon every law enforcement officer, every citizen, and every political organization to adopt a zero tolerance policy towards this stealth war of attrition, which is being waged against one quarter of our nation's abortion clinics."

 Media Resources: Feminist Majority Foundation - January 21, 1999